 Mainly, we skinned uphill.
 We also cramponed and booted in each pair of footwear.
 While doing so we monitor for range of motion and friction within that range of motion.
 Finally, we measure cuff range of motion with a table and an inclinometer placed on some rearward part of the boot.
 We remove the liner, flex the shell all the way forward, and take a measurement.
 We then take another measurement with the cuff flexed all the way back.
 The difference between these two measurements is the cuff range of motion, in degrees.

 Each pair of boots, in size 26.5 or 27, is weighed on our calibrated and verified digital postal scale.
+Our weight data in the primary chart includes metric and imperial units, shell and liner weights, and we've done some of the math for you on the weight of one boot and for the pair.

 Again, we mainly just went skiing.
 Backcountry skiing, with backcountry ski and bindings, backpack and wild snow, is different than resort skiing.
 We mainly tested this way for better information.
 That being said, resort skiing is also a handy way to make quick comparisons between different models.
 Similarly, immediate in-home comparisons of the relative stiffness and sort of flex range provide rudimentary information that you often wish to read about.
+In the end, miles of actual backcountry skiing are definitely the most valuable information we collect.

 Comfort and Fit